Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Comprehensive documentation demonstrates compliance efforts and can reduce enforcement severity:

 Processing Records: Detailed records of processing activities as required by GDPR Article 30 and additional documentation supporting compliance decisions.
+Organizations must maintain comprehensive records of processing personal data and how they process data to demonstrate compliance with GDPR requirements.

 Decision Documentation: Clear documentation of privacy-related decisions including rationale, alternatives considered, and risk assessments.